atlassian-labs/data-center-terraform/README.md

 **NOTE: This project is under heavy development, and it is not officially supported yet.**

 Atlassian DC APP program provides App vendors in our ecosystem with ready-to-use environment setup tools.
-This project provides a tool to provision infrastructure for Atlassian DC helm chart products.
+This project provides a tool to provision infrastructure for Atlassian DC Helm chart products.
 At this stage the scope is providing the infrastructure for Bamboo on AWS.